Implications for the $\Delta A_{FB}$ anomaly in ${\bar B}^0\to D^{*+}\ell^- {\bar\nu}$ using a new Monte Carlo Event Generator: Introduction

 Although hints for NP have appeared in the ratio of rates such as $R_{D^{(*)}}$, establishing NP and diagnosing the type of NP will require examination of deviations from the SM in other observables as well.
 Several observables can be constructed from a complete differential distribution of events using helicity angles.
 Fig.~\ref{fig:bdstarplanes} shows a schematic definition of the three helicity angles in $\oB \to D^{*} (\to D\pi)\ell^-{\bar\nu}$.

 Angular observables are even more interesting as these may provide one or more unambiguous signals for NP.
 One such sensitive angular observable is the forward-backward asymmetry of the charged lepton, $A_{FB}$, which can be reconstructed as the difference between the number of leptons with the lepton's helicity angle, $\theta_\ell$ (see Fig.~\ref{fig:bdstarplanes}), greater and less than $\pi/2$.
 Another observable is $S_3$, which can be reconstructed as an asymmetric integral over the angle $\chi$, which measures the difference between the decay planes of the $D^*$ and the lepton-neutrino system (see Fig.~\ref{fig:bdstarplanes}).
 There are additional interesting and correlated angular observables, such as $S_5$ and $S_7$, which require asymmetric integrals over multiple helicity angles.
 In Ref.~\cite{Bhattacharya:2019olg}, it was shown that NP in the $\mu$ modes can also be detected in the CP-violating triple-product terms, like $S_7$, in the angular distribution \cite{Duraisamy:2013pia,Duraisamy:2014sna}.
+Some previous work in the literature on the effects of new physics in angular observables of semileptonic B-meson decays can be found in \cite{Hurth:2020rzx, Rajeev:2020aut, Ciuchini:2020gvn, Hurth:2020ehu, Becirevic:2022tsj, Becirevic:2022bev}.

 A non-zero $A_{FB}$ is present in both the muon and electron channels in the SM due to interference between different helicity amplitudes of the virtual $W$ boson.
-However, in a $\Delta$-type observable, $\Delta A_{FB} = A_{FB}^\mu - A_{FB}^e$, where one considers the difference between the muon and electron channels, the SM contributions approximately cancel, except for a small residual effect due to the dependence on the muon mass close to its threshold.
+However, in a $\Delta$-type observable\footnote{Such observables were first proposed in Ref.~\cite{Capdevila:2016ivx} for angular analyses study on $B \to K^* \ell \ell$ decay}, $\Delta A_{FB} = A_{FB}^\mu - A_{FB}^e$, where one considers the difference between the muon and electron channels, the SM contributions approximately cancel, except for a small residual effect due to the dependence on the muon mass close to its threshold.
 Furthermore, we find that the observable $\Delta A_{FB}$ has reduced sensitivity to hadronic uncertainties in form factors.
 Therefore, any deviation from the SM prediction for $\Delta A_{FB}$ is likely due to NP effects.
 Recently, using the tables of Belle data from Ref.~\cite{Belle:2018ezy}, an anomaly in $\Delta A_{FB}$ was reported in Ref.~\cite{Bobeth:2021lya}.
-This could indicate a new signature of LFUV NP.
+This could be a signature of LFUV NP \cite{Bobeth:2021lya,Carvunis:2021dss,Datta:2022czw}.